 Where is Sherry From?

-Like Champagne only being called Champagne if is from the AC of Champagne, Sherry can only be from within this Sherry triangle – DO Jerez y Sanlúcar de Barrameda.
-It was the very first declared DO on Spain in 1933
+Like Champagne only being called ‘Champagne’ if it is from the AC of Champagne, Sherry can only be from within this Sherry triangle – the DO Jerez y Sanlúcar de Barrameda.
+It was the very first declared DO in Spain in 1933.

 What is a Sherry?